 Wendy Garcia is the Director of House Affairs and Controller at Kemper House Worthington (KHW).
 Although Wendy didn’t begin working in Dementia Care until 2021, her first volunteer position as a teenager was visiting the residents of the local community retirement home.
 One of her last volunteer positions was working with Store-to-Door, a service for the elderly who are unable to go out to shop for themselves.
 She began working with KHW after a move to Columbus, OH after a lifetime of living in the Pacific Northwest.
 During her interview, she was inspired by Greg’s and Don’s obvious passion for providing the best care possible for residents in Demenita Care.
 Her instincts proved correct, and she has been delighted and proud to work with the residents of KHW.

-Hillary Blackstock is our Nurse Manager for Kemper House Worthington.
+Hillary Blackstock is our Health and Wellness Director for Kemper House Worthington.
 Hillary became an LNP in 2016 and finished her RN in 2021.
-She started with Kemper in 2019 after being referred by our Health and wellness director Sara Stewart and close friend.
+She started with Kemper in 2019 after being referred by Sara Stewart a close friend that worked at Kemper House knowing Hillary would be able to advance the great care expectations the community prides itself upon.
 She has found a new passion in this field and wants to continue improving the best quality of life in residents who all live with dementia.
 Hillary believes strongly that “Until there’s a cure there’s Kemper house” and Hillary, along with the whole Kemper team, believe we are the best and will provide the best to our residents until we find a cure for this horrible disease.

 Bob Doherty, Maintenance Director, has worked in the senior living field since 1988.
 Bob has experienced all different levels of senior living and has worked with Memory Care residents since 2010.
 In his spare time, he likes to spend time with his family, being outdoors, tinkering with his old (1968) truck and going to concerts.
 He notes that working with seniors fighting dementia has been the most rewarding experience of his career.